Aliases for TGDS Gene

 GeneCards Summary for TGDS Gene

 TGDS (TDP-Glucose 4,6-Dehydratase) is a Protein Coding gene.
 Diseases associated with TGDS include catel-manzke syndrome and hyperphalangy.
-Among its related pathways are Carbon metabolism and Metabolism.
+Among its related pathways are Metabolism.
 GO annotations related to this gene include oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor and 3-beta-hydroxy-delta5-steroid dehydrogenase activity.
 An important paralog of this gene is UXS1.